osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 	averageLineLength = 1

 	#Incrementing the index by a constant amount does not result in a constant distance
+	#advancement.
+	#
-	#advancement To ameliorate this, we divide the segment into a few pieces and compute a
+	#To ameliorate this, we divide the segment into a few pieces and compute a
 	#different increment for each piece to approximate the advancement distance we want.

 	pieceCount = 2 #should be a power of two so the for loop comes out exact